esl/MongooseIM/doc/operation-and-maintenance/MongooseIM-metrics.md

 All metrics are divided into the following groups:

-* Per host metrics: Gathered separately for every XMPP host supported by the cluster.
+* Per host type metrics: Gathered separately for every host type supported by the cluster.
  **Warning:** If a cluster supports many (thousands or more) domains, performance issues might occur.
  To avoid this, use global equivalents of the metrics with `all_metrics_are_global` config option.
     * Hook metrics.